createdreallol/spedpuzzle/README.md

  3. Re-run the bookmarklet to launch the full script.
  4. If this doesn't work, make sure you allow popups on both Edpuzzle and Canvas.

-## Credits:
-The code for the video skipper is based off of [this](https://github.com/ASmallYawn/EdpuzzleSkipper), with permission from the original author and some major refactoring.

-All other code has been written solely by me, [ading2210](https://github.com/ading2210).

-This project is licensed under the GNU General Public License v3.0.